The Sea Wolves: Development

-The film was originally known as Boarding Party.
-According to the documentary The Last of the Gentleman Producers, producer Euan Lloyd says that he originally planned to reunite Moore with Wild Geese co-stars Richard Burton and Richard Harris as Pugh and Grice.
+The film was originally known as Boarding Party, the title of the book it is based on by James Leasor.
+According to the documentary The Last of the Gentleman Producers, producer Euan Lloyd says that he originally planned to reunite Roger Moore with The Wild Geese co-stars Richard Burton and Richard Harris as Lewis Pugh and W.H.
+Grice.

 Fifty percent of the budget was provided by Lorimar.
 They fell out with United Artists, their distributor, before the film was delivered.
-Lorimar subsequently formed a new relationship with Paramount but producer Euan Lloyd thought that studio regarded the film as "the poor cousin" and as a result it "wasn't sold properly".
-Part of the finance came from the Rank Organisation.
+Lorimar subsequently formed a new relationship with Paramount but producer Lloyd thought that studio regarded the film as "the poor cousin" and as a result it "wasn't sold properly".
+Part of the finance came from The Rank Organisation.

 Casting

-The film reunited much of the cast and crew from 1978's The Wild Geese, including actors Roger Moore, Kenneth Griffith, Jack Watson, Percy Herbert, Patrick Allen, Brook Williams, Patrick Holt and Terence Longdon, writer Reginald Rose, producer Euan Lloyd, director Andrew V. McLaglen, designer Syd Cain, and composer Roy Budd.
+The film reunited much of the cast and crew from 1978's The Wild Geese, including actors Roger Moore, Kenneth Griffith, Jack Watson, Percy Herbert, Patrick Allen, Brook Williams, Patrick Holt and Terence Longdon, writer Reginald Rose, producer Euan Lloyd, director Andrew V. McLaglen, designer Syd Cain and composer Roy Budd.

 Filming

 Filming took place on location in Goa, India.
+The Goa unit manager was the noted local journalist Mario Cabral e Sá, while Goan cartoonist Mario Miranda was the creative assistant.

 Soundtrack

 The title music for The Sea Wolves was adapted by Roy Budd from the famous Warsaw Concerto of composer Richard Addinsell.
 Budd had, at the time, already composed or arranged numerous other film scores, notably those of The Wild Geese and Get Carter.
-For The Sea Wolves, Budd added lyrics by Leslie Bricusse to his, Budd's, arrangement of the Warsaw Concerto music, the resulting song being entitled The Precious Moments, sung by the British baritone Matt Monro, who had also sung title tracks for many other films.
+For The Sea Wolves, Budd added lyrics by Leslie Bricusse to his arrangement of the Warsaw Concerto music, the resulting song being entitled "The Precious Moments", sung by the British baritone Matt Monro, who had also sung title tracks for many other films.

-Incidental music is from the Warsaw Concerto.